ShahRajvi/machine-learning/README.md

 ### machine-learning

-These are the codes for the following few machine learning algorithms in Python.
+This repository contains codes for the following machine learning algorithms in Python.
+Implemented as a part of a Data Mining course.

 * Classification methods
   * Binary Logistic regression.